simplesummit/fractalexplorer/README.md

 TODO: Add multi-machine example

+### Controls

+#### Keyboard

+Keyboard arrows pan, space zooms in, and shift+space zooms out.

+`p` increases iteration, `o` decreases

+`k` increases number of nodes working on image, `j` decreases

+`m` and `n` navigate through the fractal types

+#### Mouse

+You need to change macros in `src/render.c`, that start with `CONTROLLER_`.

+These control which joystick axis controls various movement

+We have ordered controllers that haven't came in yet, so we haven't invested too much in controller input

 ## Bundling

 To distribute source, run `make dist-gzip` (or `make dist-zip`), you should have `fractalexplorer-VERSION.tar.gz` (or `fractalexplorer-VERSION.zip`).